At Mississauga Kia, our team of finance experts has been using their years of experience to help Mississauga car shoppers afford a new or used Kia.

-We know that people will have different credit situations, so don’t be afraid to ask about loans and interest rates even if you have bad credit.
-We are proud members of The Humberview Group, with 29 locations across Ontario.
 We use our extensive combined experience, buying power, and connections with banks to make sure you get the best possible interest rates.
-We help people with all types of credit, from good to bad and everyone in between, get approved loans.
+We help people with all types of credit, from good to bad, and everyone in between gets approved loans.
 We have on-site sub-prime financing options that can get anyone approved, and we use our strong relationships with automotive finance lenders to make sure you get a loan that works for you.

 Frequently Asked Finance Questions